1998 Northern Territory referendum

 A referendum was held in the Northern Territory on Saturday, 3 October 1998, to decide whether the Territory should become a State of the Commonwealth of Australia.
 The Country Liberal Party government, and its federal counterpart, supported the Yes case.
-The opposition Labor Party supported the No case.
+The opposition Labor Party objected to the process of the Darwin Statehood Convention and the referendum, but officially supported the "Yes" case.
+The ATSIC and the Aboriginal Land Councils campaigned for a "No" vote.

 The referendum was narrowly defeated, 51.9% to 48.1%.
 The "Yes" case received 44,702 votes, the "No" case 48,241.
 There were 1,068 invalid ballots.

-The result was widely interpreted as a personal rebuke to then Chief Minister Shane Stone.
-Polls suggest that most of the people living in the Northern Territory continue to support statehood for the territory in principle.

-The failed referendum has been seen as the trigger for the demise of the CLP government which had been in power since 1974.

-In February 1999, months after the failed referendum, Stone resigned as Chief Minister with the failed referendum being the trigger for his ousting.
-He was replaced by Denis Burke who then led the CLP to defeat in 2001 election marking the end of 27 years of CLP rule.
+The result was seen as a major defeat for the ruling Country Liberal Party and lead to a major electoral defeat.
+Despite the fact that support for statehood in polls remains high, there has been no attempt to propose a new statehood referendum.